jasonfb/nondestructive_migrations/README.md

 rails generate data_migration UpdatePhoneNumbers
 ```

 Look for a file called (something like) `db/data_migrate/20140831020834_update_phone_numbers.rb`.
-Add whatever operations you want to do in your up method, like large data manipulation jobs, running rake tasks, or enqueuing batch process jobs.
+It will have been automatically written with an empty up and down method.
+Add whatever operations you want to do in your **up** method, like large data manipulation jobs, running rake tasks, or enqueuing batch process jobs.

-You probably want to put this into the down side of your data migration:
+You probably want to put `ActiveRecord::IrreversibleMigration` into the **down** method your data migration:

 ```
+class UpdatePhoneNumbers < ActiveRecord::Migration
+  def up
+    // do stuff here
+  end

+  def down
     ActiveRecord::IrreversibleMigration
+  end
+end
 ```

 To actually tell your app to run the data migration, use: